-Because, to reach the top of the bell tower, you need to climb 192 of the most uneven, wobbly and scary wooden steps I have ever seen.
+To reach the top of the bell tower, you need to climb 192 of the most uneven, wobbly and scary wooden steps I have ever seen!
 But, once you’re at the top you’ll be treated to the most amazing views!
-Plus, if you’re at the top on the hour you’ll also be treated to the deafening sound of the bells ringing out just a couple of metres above your head!
+Plus, if you’re at the top on the hour you’ll also experience the deafening sound of the bells ringing out just a couple of metres above your head!

 33. Have lunch overlooking Rovinj’s marina

 If you’re needing to recover after the stress of climbing up and down 192 crocked steps, lunch overlooking Rovinj’s marina will be the perfect anecdote.

 Take your pick from the various local restaurants, as they display their menu outside.
 And choose between fresh seafood, incredible pizza and pasta, and traditional Croatian cuisine.

 This might not be your typical activity for a trip to a town, but Rovinj has a few great swimming spots.
 Within the Old Town, there are several places such as at the bunker and Plaza Balota where you can hop straight from the town into the sea with just a few rocks for dry land.
 Because of the closeness of the marina and port, swimming is restricted to within roped areas – so be sure to stay within these.